 Valentine Math Paper Chains

 Using paper chains as a way for students to work in partners is very engaging.
 Students work together to find answers to questions or problems.
 Then, they get their answers checked.
 After that, they put their chain together.
 In my class we connect all of the chains and we have a hallway where we hang all of our chains.
 It is a visual way of showing our work.
 You can easily make paper chains Valentine’s themed by adding Valentine’s clipart to the chain and by using red, pink, white, and purple paper.
 Kids enjoy doing this activity.
+Below are pictures from the 7th grade review paper chain activity we did this year for Valentine’s Day:

 Use candy hearts as manipulatives